CUE HEALTH INC. Prices IPO at $15.00-$17.00 Per Share (HLTH)

-In the last twelve months, CUE HEALTH INC. generated $219.9 million in revenue and $4.8 million in net income.
-The company has a market cap of $2.3 billion.
+In the last 12 months, CUE HEALTH INC. generated $219.9 million in revenue and $4.8 million in net income.
+CUE HEALTH INC. has a market cap of $2.3 billion.

-Goldman Sachs, Morgan Stanley and Cowen served as the underwriters for the IPO and BITG was co-manager.
+Goldman Sachs, Morgan Stanley and Cowen acted as the underwriters for the IPO and BITG was co-manager.

 CUE HEALTH INC. provided the following description of their company for its IPO: ” Cue Health sells COVID-19 tests for home use and other tests to diagnose other diseases.
 We are a health technology company, and our mission is to enable personalized, proactive and informed healthcare that empowers people to live their healthiest lives.
 Digital transformation has revolutionized nearly every industry except healthcare to create new, consumer-first experiences that are both personalized and empowering.
 We seek to usher in a new era in healthcare, what we call Healthcare 2.0, to transform how acute and chronic conditions are diagnosed and managed.
 We believe the current healthcare system is challenged.
 Care delivery can often be uncontextualized and disconnected in an increasingly personalized and connected world.
 The vast majority of healthcare delivery still relies on in-person encounters at centralized locations while consumers and caregivers may often be forced to make important health decisions without complete or real-time information. “.